-Regarding the processes associated with compliance with current legislation on data protection, the different pronouncements issued by the different regulators, especially the European ones, have continued to be analyzed in order to incorporate them, if necessary, into the affected processes.
+processes with Regarding the associated compliance with current legislation on data protection, the different pronouncements issued by the different regulators, especially the European ones, have continued to be analyzed in order to incorporate them, if necessary, into the affected processes.
 Likewise, special work has been done on adapting the internal processes of the different entities of the Group to the new personal data protection laws, which have been enacted, such as those of Panama and Ecuador.

-All employees are keenly aware of the obligations to guarantee, among other aspects, the confidentiality of information and compliance with data protection regulations, establishing in the MAPFRE Code of Ethics and Conduct the possibility that, in the event of a breach of these principles, the corresponding sanctions are adopted according to the current disciplinary regime or the resolution of the existing contractual relationship, all without prejudice to the adoption of other measures or holding the offender responsible.
+All employees are keenly aware of the obligations guarantee, among other aspects, the confidentiality of information and compliance with data protection regulations, establishing in the MAPFRE Code of Ethics and Conduct the possibility that, in the event of a breach of these principles, the corresponding sanctions adopted according to the current disciplinary regime or the resolution of the existing contractual relationship, all without prejudice to the adoption of other measures or the requirement of responsibilities to the offender.